efremover/efremoweb/content/science-communication/Graph1-Symbiosis/index.md

 subtitle: Horizontal and vertical transmission modes

 # Summary for listings and search engines
-summary:  Sponges shape their microbial communities by acquiring symbionts through two different strategies – horizontal and vertical symbiont transmission (Graphical Illustration by Jana Efremova using Biorender and Illustrator)
+summary:  Sponges shape their microbial communities by acquiring symbionts through two different strategies – horizontal and vertical symbiont transmission - Graphical Illustration by Jana Efremova using Biorender and Illustrator.

 # Link this post with a project
 projects: []